saiky-devops/devops/DevOps-Interview-Questions/README.md

 # Docker:

+* Why docker: Easy boot up, Better resource utilization, Environment consistency, Loosely coupled, distributed, elastic, liberated micro-services: applications are broken into smaller, independent pieces and can be deployed and managed dynamically
 * How do you monitor docker containers: by using docker stats, docker events
 * Can you run a Docker container within a Docker container: Yes you can run Docker inside Docker by running Docker in privileged mode.
 * Different types of docker networks: Bridge, host, Overlay, ingress, Macvlan